Process

 05.

-Every appraisal report will include multiple photographs of each item, detailed descriptions, provenance, condition assessments and detailed value/market comparables.
-Appraisals are compliant with the report writing standards of the International Society of Appraisers (ISA), the Uniform Standards of Professional Appraisal Practice (USPAP) and with IRS regulations (when required).
+Each appraisal report will include several photographs of each item, along with detailed descriptions, provenance, condition assessments, thorough market comparables, and value justifications.
+The appraisals adhere to the report writing standards set by the International Society of Appraisers (ISA) and the Uniform Standards of Professional Appraisal Practice (USPAP), as well as IRS regulations when applicable.

 examination